 There are different rules for different means of communication.
 The NCAA's Division II Recruiting Timeline will give you a complete breakdown of when and how UC San Diego coaches can have contact with you and your parents.
 Remember recruiting rules are different for Divisions I, II and III.
 Most (not all) recruiting contact with a recruit in Division II cannot begin before June 15th going into a recruit's junior year in high school.

 4. When can I start calling a UC San Diego coach?
 When can I start emailing them?

 Similar to phone calls, you can always email a UC San Diego coach.
-However, unless you've reached September 1st of your junior year in high school, the coach is not allowed to email you back except to explain the NCAA contact rules.
+However, unless you've reached the June 15 going into your junior year in high school recruiting trigger date, the coach is not allowed to email you back except to explain the NCAA contact rules.

 Remember, if you are a student at another 4-year institution and are attempting to contact a UC San Diego coach or administrator, you must have been issued a release.

 Remember this is not a complete list of NCAA rules.
 Please contact a compliance staff member if you have any questions or before taking action that may be contrary to NCAA rules.
 Click here to view the Compliance staff contact information.